Tuesday, September 16, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding HWPL's MOU with AfricaBrief in Malawi :)
+Today I'd like to introduce an article regarding HWPL's Official Partnership for Peace with SOHAS Charity in Australia

 [HWPL]